-A 50th wedding anniversary is a rare and special milestone, and a couple who has spent half a century together deserves to celebrate with the family and friends who have supported them over the years.
+A 50th wedding anniversary is a rare and special milestone.
+A couple who has spent half a century together deserves to celebrate with the family and friends who have supported them over the years.
 Whether you’re hosting your own golden anniversary celebration or planning a memorable affair for your parents or grandparents, planning a 50th anniversary party can be a daunting task.
-From invitations to potential themes, you’ll find all you need to plan your ultimate anniversary party here.
+From custom 50th anniversary invitations to potential themes, you’ll find all you need to plan your ultimate anniversary party here.

 The first step to planning a 50th anniversary party is to decide if you’d like to host a casual get-together, an elegant event or something in between.
 Choosing a theme for the party is a great way to get creative and have fun with the decorations and attire.
 Here are a few theme ideas:

 Because of its value and rarity, the 50th wedding anniversary is considered the golden anniversary.
 Hosting a gold-themed party not only honors the couple, but will look fancy and fabulous.
 Start by sending out golden anniversary invitations.

 If you’re willing to spend a little more, consider creating custom 50th anniversary magnet invitations.
 With custom magnet invitations, guests will be left with a keepsake of this milestone occasion and hold onto the magnets well after the anniversary party — for their practicality and unique custom look.

 Then decorate your home or the rented venue in gold, focusing on beautiful shining centerpieces for the tables.
 Add strings of lights entwined with tulle, or just hung from the ceiling, to cast the room in a golden glow.